Elderly Drivers: When Is It Time to Stop Driving?

 In Florida, there is no change until the age of 80, when licenses can only be renewed every six years instead of every eight, and an eye exam is required.

-Georgia is similar, except instead of 80, renewals change at 59, changing for eight years to five.
+Georgia is similar, except instead of 80, renewals change to 59, changing from eight years to five.
 At age 64, eye exams are required for renewals.

 New York has no changes.
 Everyone can renew their license every eight years.